openethereum/pwasm-tutorial/dev-node-setup.md

 ## Development node setup

-Wasm support isn't enabled by default and needs to be specified in the "chainspec" file. `wasmActivationTransition` param sets a block number Wasm support should be activated.
+Wasm support isn't enabled by default and needs to be specified in a "chainspec" file. `wasmActivationTransition` param sets a block number Wasm support should be activated.
 This is a sample "development chain" spec with Wasm enabled (based on https://paritytech.github.io/wiki/Private-development-chain):

 [Source](https://github.com/paritytech/pwasm-tutorial/tree/master/wasm-dev-chain.json)
 ```json